Roelof1986/RoelsRule/README.md

 # RoelsRule - repository with self-written code

-ToDo:
-upload code for pcm wave in and wave out processing with OpenAL with minimal "clicks" in the soundstream.
+WavCapInOut V2 : code for pcm wave in and wave out processing with OpenAL with minimal "clicks" in the soundstream.